sangwonl/py-where-builder/README.md

 ##### AND or OR
 ```
-from dumbsql.qb import Q, AND, OR
+from wherebuilder.qb import Q, AND, OR

 where = OR(
     Q('a.first_name = :first and a.last_name = :last', first='eddy', last='lee'),